-Game mods are third party modifications that are done in the game to add specific features to it.
+Game mods are third-party modifications that are done in the game to add specific features to it.
 Most of the time, game mods add more content or higher resolution animation to the games.
 This addition ultimately increases the demands of graphics and puts a load on VRAM.
 The addition of detailed texture results in higher demands of GPU memory to process it.
 So, if you are a fan of game mods, you might need to consider buying a card that supports them.

 Anti-Aliasing refers to the method that smoothens the edges and irregular ends of the objects in the game.
 It sometimes reduces them to the extent that they do not give average graphics or eliminates them.
-Anti-Aliasing requires more pixels to do its work ultimately, which increase the consumption of memory.
+Anti-Aliasing requires more pixels to do its work ultimately, which increases the consumption of memory.

 There are different methods for doing Anti-Aliasing.
 Some of them include Temporal Anti-Aliasing (TXAA), Super Sample Anti-Aliasing (SSAA), Multi-Sample Anti-Aliasing (MSAA), Approximate Anti-Aliasing (FXAA), and Coverage Sampling Anti-Aliasing (CSAA).